 3. Community is not optional

-4. You are in continuous desperate need of the Gospel
+4. You are in continuous desperate need of motivation

-The Gospel is not stale or stagnant—it is the power of God unto salvation to all who believe.
+The motivation is not stale or stagnant-it is the power inside us.
 We need to be continuously reminded of, amazed at, surrendered to, and broken by this good news.
 It must not be assumed.
-We are not called merely to revel in the power of the Gospel’s application to others, but also to delight in the saving power of the crucified Son in our own lives.
-When we neglect our own need of the Gospel, we will inevitably veer off track in most areas of ministry and life.
+We are not called merely to revel in the power application to others, but also to delight in the saving power of the crucified in our own lives.
+When we neglect our own need, we will inevitably veer off track in most areas of life.
 The connection is undeniable, though perhaps not always apparent.

-The typical minister has a default assumption that they are “God-focused” in their practices.
+The typical person has a default assumption that they are “Me-focused” in their practices.
 That assumption is just untrue.
-We can easily shift from God-focused to program-focused, career-focused, business-focused, or numbers-focused mindsets.
-This shift can manifest itself in our preaching, teaching, meetings, or overall vision, and we are usually the last to recognize it.
+We can easily shift from Me-focused to program-focused, career-focused, business-focused, or numbers-focused mindsets.
+This shift can manifest itself in our teaching, meetings, or overall vision, and we are usually the last to recognize it.
 Living in community with others will help you recognize and repent of such shifts.
-Meditation on the glorious Gospel can help you avoid the subtle compromises that lead you astray.
+Meditation on the glorious self can help you avoid the subtle compromises that lead you astray.